-Tehran, with the population of about 16 million was the settlement of the last two dynasties, Qajar and Pahlavi, that ruled the country for almost 200 years.
+Tehran, with a population of about 16 million was the settlement of the last two dynasties, Qajar and Pahlavi, that ruled the country for almost 200 years.
 It is the home to many monuments of historical and cultural interests, as well as key government buildings of modern times.

-Early morning Arrival, Transfer to the hotel where you can rest for a few hours.
+Early morning arrival, Transfer to the hotel where you can rest for a few hours.

 Morning: Visiting National Museum.